 Brahms Piano Quartet in G Minor

 Friends Of Music Concerts was proud to present a special performance of the Brahms Quartet for Piano and Strings in G minor, Op.
-25 from December 1 to 14 performed by Wu Han, piano, David Finckel, cello, Arnaud Sussmann, violin and Paul Neubauer, viola.
+25 in December 2020 as part of our Chamber Music of Lincoln Center series.
+The piece was performed by Wu Han, piano, David Finckel, cello, Arnaud Sussmann, violin and Paul Neubauer, viola.
 That limited run has now ended.

 Below you will find the program notes for that performance with an insightful discussion of the composition.
 Friends of Music Concerts will present a live concert by Wu Han and David Finckel with Philip Setzer on September 21, 2020 in Westchester, New York.
 We hope to see you there.
-You can learn more about that performances — and listen to one of their recordings — on our page for this concert.
+You can learn more about that performances — and listen to another of their recordings — on our page for this concert.

 Until then, you can enjoy this recording of the Brahms Piano Concerto in G minor as performed by the Faure Quartet courtesy of YouTube.